joeduffy/joeduffy.github.io/_posts/2015-11-03-a-tale-of-three-safeties.md

 http://research.microsoft.com/apps/pubs/default.aspx?id=71996).
 Second, within
 a process, we formalized the rules of safe shared memory parallelism, enforced through type system and programming model rules.
-The net result was that you couldn't write a shared memory race condition.
+The net result was that you couldn't write a shared memory data race.

 They key insight driving the formalism here was that no two "threads" sharing an address space were permitted to see the same object as mutable at the same time.